-The comparator group used for European positions has been reviewed by the HRCC during 2011 and a new comparator group will be used to determine the 2012 compensation of Mr. André Navarri.
+The comparator group used for European positions has been reviewed by the HRCC in 2011 and the companies selected were used to determine the 2012 compensation of Mr. André Navarri.

-The HRCC validates the introduction of new compensation programs or any significant modifications to existing ones through stress-testing processes.
-During the financial year ended December 31, 2011, no new plan was introduced nor were significant changes made to existing plans.
+The HRCC validates the introduction of new compensation plans or any significant modifications to existing ones through stress-testing processes.
+During the financial year ended December 31, 2012, no new plan was adopted nor were significant changes made to existing plans.